Pold87/c-particle-filter/README.md

 # Particle Filter in C
 A particle filter for x, y coordinates without control input.
-The main file is src/particle_filter.c.
+The main file is `src/particle_filter.c`.
+Compile with `make` in folder `src/` and run with `make run`.
 The visualization is done on-the-fly with gnuplot.
 The particle filter uses the following parameters:

 - Prior: P(X<sub>0</sub>) ~ N(0, mu=Inf) (uniformly distributed)